DeLaSalleUniversity-Manila-LBYEC72-t216/Project-Proposal/README.md

 - A program that can calculate the income tax of a person given its status and monthly income in Philippine setting.

 MEMBERS:
-1. AlBERTO, BEA S.
+1. ALBERTO, BEA S.
 2. APACIBLE, PATRICK ANTHONY M.
-3. PACAYRA, APRIL DANIELLE OILEC B.
+3. PACAYRA, APRIL  OILEC  DEANIELLE B.

 ![](income table.png)